Chapter 30 BWV 63 Christen, ätzet diesen Tag

 The aria is a guileless expression of ebullient joy, the prancing first violins doing much to encourage the physicality of the rhythms.

-Melismas convey the emphasis on the dance ----Reihen----and, in the middle section danken----the gratitude we owe to the Lord.
-Trills abound in string and instrumental lines a suggestion, perhaps, of the joy to be found in His deeds, of which the provision of salvation may be thought of as the principal one.
+Melismas continue the emphasis on the dance ----Reihen----and, in the middle section danken----the gratitude we owe to the Lord.
+Trills abound in string and instrumental lines a suggestion, perhaps, of the joy to be found in His deeds, of which the provision of salvation may be considered the principal one.

 Few recitatives in the church cantatas are as fully orchestrated as this one for bass, strings, three oboes and continuo; they are more commonly to be found in the secular works.
 The reason here is surely the need for emphasis; the wind and strings have no melodic individuality but unite to give the accompanying chords additional prominence.
 The pastor’s voice sounds, not in an advisory capacity, but rather commandingly----we should redouble the flames of devotion and, in all humility, rise upwards to Heaven to thank God for what He has done.